From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 Only a handful of studies~\citep{lu2020decentralized, kerkouche2021privacy, ma2021communication, brisimi2018federated} have focused on the convergence of FL in healthcare settings.
 These studies typically relied on Stochastic Gradient Descent (SGD) as the foundational optimization method due to its effectiveness in smooth optimization problems, under assumptions such as the existence of lower bounds, Lipschitz smoothness, and bounded variance~\citep{lu2020decentralized,kerkouche2021privacy}.
 However, SGD-based FL algorithms often struggle with nonsmooth optimization problems, which are common in healthcare data due to irregularities in data distributions and the presence of outliers.

 \paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Theoretical Convergence Guarantees:} Establish rigorous theoretical methods that provide convergence guarantees for FL in healthcare.
-This includes deriving bounds on convergence rates and understanding the conditions under which proposed algorithms perform optimally, particularly in non-IID data settings. \item \textit{Real-World Validation:} Prioritize validating convergence analysis and algorithmic improvements on real-world healthcare datasets with natural split rather than relying solely on synthetic partitions.
-This will ensure that the proposed methods are practical and effective in real healthcare environments. \item \textit{Advanced Optimization:} Develop optimization algorithms tailored to the specific challenges of healthcare data, such as non-convexity, non-smoothness, and heterogeneity.
-Techniques like adaptive learning rates, momentum methods, and second-order methods could be explored to enhance convergence rates and stability in FL scenarios. \item \textit{Principled Communication Termination:} Implement principled methods for terminating communication rounds, potentially based on the performance of the global model at each client on a validation cohort or evaluation data held at the central aggregator.
+This includes deriving bounds on convergence rates and understanding the conditions under which proposed algorithms perform optimally, particularly in non-IID data settings.
+While complete boundary analyses in large-scale non-IID settings remain challenging due to data noise and complexity, partial modeling of noise, such as using bounded variance assumptions or noise-resilient gradient estimators, has shown promise in existing studies~\citep{li2020federated, mishra2022noise}.
+Future research could explore hybrid approaches that combine empirical noise estimation with theoretical bounds to enhance the practical relevance of convergence analysis. \item \textit{Real-World Validation:} Prioritize validating convergence analysis and algorithmic improvements on real-world healthcare datasets with natural split rather than relying solely on synthetic partitions.
+This will ensure that the proposed methods are practical and effective in real healthcare environments. \item \textit{Advanced Optimization:} Non-convexity, non-smoothness, and heterogeneity are not universal across all healthcare data.
+For instance, MRI images tend to be homogeneous, while blood test data exhibit more heterogeneity.
+A unified optimization method may not address all these challenges.
+Tailored optimization strategies, including smooth methods for homogeneous data and non-smooth, non-convex methods for heterogeneous data, should be explored.
+Hybrid approaches could also be considered to optimize convergence and stability in diverse healthcare applications. \item \textit{Principled Communication Termination:} Implement principled methods for terminating communication rounds, potentially based on the performance of the global model at each client on a validation cohort or evaluation data held at the central aggregator.
 Early stopping based on local convergence could also be beneficial, as it would reduce unnecessary computation and communication costs. \end{itemize}